Kaz-K/medical-image-editing/README.md

 > There is a 1.5 cm ground-glass opacity (GGO) in the left upper lobe of the lung.

 ![lung_cancer_19](/synthetic_images/lung_cancer/image19.png)
-> A 1.5 cm nodular lesion is observed in the apical portion of the right lung, accompanied by a pleural indentation.
+> A 1.5cm nodular lesion is identified in the apical segment of the right lung.
+Associated pleural indentation is noted.

 ![lung_cancer_20](/synthetic_images/lung_cancer/image20.png)
-> A nodular lesion with a cavity measuring 2-3 cm in length is present in the dorsal region of the right upper lobe.
+> Axial CT image showing a pulmonary nodule with a length of 2-3 cm and a cavity on the dorsal side of the right upper lobe of the lung.

 ![lung_cancer_21](/synthetic_images/lung_cancer/image21.png)
 > A 1.5 cm nodule with a cavity is observed in the right lower lobe, with part of it protruding into the lumen.